IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/tag-spaces/atomic-slot.rst

 Atomic Slot
 =============

 A slot that contains a single, atomic value (i.e. a value does not have any sub-values).
 Values have total ordering, based on their order in the slot definition.
-Atomic slots are defined usind the ``one of`` keyword.
+Atomic slots are defined using the ``one of`` keyword.
 Slots and values may have descriptions.

 The following atomic slot definition creates a slot named ``Storage``, which can hold at most one of the values ``clear``, ``serverEncrypt``. ``clientEncrypt``, ``doubleEncrypt``.
 The values are ordered with ``clear`` being the least: ``clear < serverEncrypt < clientEncrypt < doubleEncrypt`` ::